encore488/heartDisease/README.md

 maximum heart rate achieved.
 The data set used is heart_disease.csv, but I have also provided heart.csv for anyone that wishes to use it as a testing set or anything else.

 The code and database can be uploaded into Jupyter Notebooks, where this was all created.

+The files attributable to me: "rCode" is the main file and "heartDisease Summary Report.docx" is a statistical report explaining why I did it that way and evaluating my effectivness.